• Home

 How Anxiety Presents in the Body

-Anxiety can show up in many different ways, and each person’s experience is unique.
-Some common physical and emotional symptoms include:
+Anxiety can manifest in various ways, and each person’s experience is unique.
+Understanding the symptoms of anxiety is crucial for those looking to learn how to manage anxiety effectively.
+Common physical and emotional symptoms include:

-These responses are not a sign that something is “wrong” with you—they are signs that your nervous system is activated and trying to protect you.
+These responses are not a sign that something is "wrong" with you.
+Instead, they are indicators that your nervous system is activated and trying to protect you.
+For those exploring options, hypnotherapy for anxiety can be an effective approach to help manage these symptoms.

 What’s Happening in the Brain and Nervous System